 Searching across all of these effectively requires more than keyword matching.
 You need semantic understanding, structured metadata filtering, and the ability to combine multiple document formats into a single searchable index.

-In this post, we walk through the SEC EDGAR Financial Analytics example: a CocoIndex pipeline that ingests three source types (TXT filings, JSON company facts, PDF exhibits), scrubs PII, extracts topic tags, generates embeddings, and exports everything into Apache Doris for hybrid search combining vector similarity with full-text matching using Reciprocal Rank Fusion (RRF).
+In this post, we walk through the SEC EDGAR Financial Analytics example: a CocoIndex v1 pipeline that ingests two source formats (TXT 10-K filings and XBRL company-facts JSON), scrubs PII, extracts topic tags, generates embeddings, and loads everything into Apache Doris for hybrid search combining vector similarity with full-text matching using Reciprocal Rank Fusion (RRF).
+Both formats fan into one shared path, so adding another format like PDF is the same handful of lines.

 Why CocoIndex?